tudelft3d/website/README.md

 Website for the [3D geoinformation group](http://3dgeoinfo.bk.tudelft.nl) at [TU Delft](http://www.tudelft.nl).
 Uses [Jekyll](http://www.jekyllrb.com) to generate static pages.

 If you change something, push it to the repository.
 The website will be updated after ~5 minutes.
+If afterwards you still do not see the changes on the website try cleaning your cache.

  If you need to update the website manually, ask around for the *secret* update script.

 ## Code, projects, homepage images, etc.

-Add the details of a new project/code/staff in `_data/` in the YAML (.yml) file.
+Add the details of a new project/code/staff in `_data/` in the corresponding YAML (.yml) file.
+Pages will be generated automatically from these.
 The related images should go in the appropriate folder in `img/`.
-Pages will be generated automatically from these.
+The images of the staff members should be *200x200px*.
+The images for projects should be *square*.

 ## Adding blog/news posts